 We are highly dependent on our top 10 customers for our revenue.
-For six months ended September 30, 2020, Fiscal 2020, 2019 and 2018, these customers have accounted 71.05%, 76.94%, 65.56% and 69.76% of our revenue of operations.
+For Fiscal 2021, 2020, and 2019, these customers have accounted 72.62%, 76.94%, and 65.56% of our revenue of operations out of which 5 customers are from India and 5 customers are from outside India.
 A few of our customers belong to the same corporate group and while the decision making for each of these customers is largely independent, any adverse action taken by any member of such group may impact our relations with other members of such customer group as well.